The Faculties

 The human person is a microcosm, and the mediator between God and creation.

-If you have spent time with the preceding explorations — the nous, the heart, the passions — you may have noticed that the Eastern tradition seems to hold a remarkably detailed map of the interior life.
-It is not simply "mind, body, and soul" in the generic Western sense, nor the Freudian triad of ego, id, and superego, nor any of the contemporary psychological frameworks we might reach for.
-It is something older and, for the purposes of contemplative transformation, considerably more useful.
+If you have spent time with the preceding explorations — the nous, the heart, the passions — you may have noticed that the Eastern tradition holds a remarkably detailed map of the interior life.

-This exploration attempts to gather that map in one place: the full Eastern Christian anthropology as it bears on the spiritual life.
-The goal is not to make you a better theologian but to give you a working picture of your own interior landscape — because you cannot navigate territory you cannot see.
+It is not simply "mind, body, and soul" in the generic Western sense.
+It is not the Freudian triad of ego, id, and superego.
+It is something older, and for the purposes of contemplative transformation, considerably more useful.
+The goal here is not to make you a better theologian but to give you a working picture of your own interior landscape — because you cannot navigate territory you cannot see.

 The Five Key Faculties